BLOG

 With global cybersecurity spending projected at $308 billion in 2026 and security teams stretched thin against a 3.4 million-person talent shortage, the case for reducing operational complexity while strengthening forensic readiness has never been stronger.

 If your organisation experienced a breach today, could your team reconstruct the full attack chain from available log data?
-If the answer involves any hesitation, if there are systems you know aren’t fully covered, retention gaps you’ve accepted to manage costs, or compliance evidence that would need to be manually assembled, then the log management layer deserves attention before the next incident, not after it.
+If the answer involves any hesitation, if there are systems you know aren’t fully covered, retention gaps you’ve accepted to manage costs, compliance evidence that would need to be manually assembled, or AI apps you’re not entirely sure are being logged, then the log management layer deserves attention before the next incident, not after it.

 The organisations that fare best in breach investigations, regulatory audits, and insurance claims are not necessarily those with the most sophisticated detection tools.
-They are the ones with comprehensive, high-fidelity, well-retained log data.
-Visibility starts at the source.
+They are the ones with comprehensive, high-fidelity, well-retained log data from a complete picture of their environment.